A Temple Tradition:

 Homecoming and Family Weekend Memories

-In anticipation for this year's Homecoming and Family Weekend, alumni reached out to share their favorite moments and photos of Homecoming past.
+In anticipation for this year's Homecoming and Family Weekend, alumni reached out to share their favorite moments and photos of Homecoming past!

 Fun Facts and Traditions